dotnet/docs/docs/visual-basic/misc/baselogname-cannot-be-nothing-or-an-empty-string.md

 ---
-title: "BaseLogName cannot be Nothing or an empty String"
+title: "BaseLogName cannot be Nothing or an empty String | Microsoft Docs" ms.custom: "" ms.date: "2015-07-20"

-ms.date: "2015-07-20"
-ms.prod: .net
+ms.prod: "visual-studio-dev14"
+ms.reviewer: ""
+ms.suite: ""
 ms.technology:
   - "devlang-visual-basic"
+ms.tgt_pltfrm: ""
 ms.topic: "article"
 f1_keywords:
   - "vbrApplicationLogBaseNameNull"
 ms.assetid: 8e7665e3-5343-45fa-bc79-64e235a0477f
 caps.latest.revision: 8
-author: dotnet-bot
+author: "stevehoag"
-ms.author: dotnetcontent
+ms.author: "shoag"

-translation.priority.ht:
-  - "de-de"
-  - "es-es"
-  - "fr-fr"
-  - "it-it"
-  - "ja-jp"
-  - "ko-kr"
-  - "ru-ru"
-  - "zh-cn"
-  - "zh-tw"
-translation.priority.mt:
-  - "cs-cz"
-  - "pl-pl"
-  - "pt-br"
-  - "tr-tr"
+manager: "wpickett"
 ---
 # BaseLogName cannot be Nothing or an empty String
 The value of the <xref:Microsoft.VisualBasic.Logging.FileLogTraceListener.BaseFileName%2A> property cannot be `Nothing` or an empty string.

  The <xref:Microsoft.VisualBasic.Logging.FileLogTraceListener.BaseFileName%2A> property specifies the base name for the log files.

-## To correct this error
+### To correct this error

 -   Set the <xref:Microsoft.VisualBasic.Logging.FileLogTraceListener.BaseFileName%2A> property to a string that contains at least one character.